KubeBlocks

 Quorum Queue ConceptDescription

-Write quorumA majority of queue replicas must acknowledge an enqueue before the broker confirms it
+Write quorumA majority of queue replicas must acknowledge an enqueue before the broker confirms it to the publisher

 Classic mirrored queuesLegacy HA mechanism; deprecated in RabbitMQ 3.9+ in favor of quorum queues